This Gluten-Free Vegan Chocolate Cherry Trifle is so easy to make, super delicious, and perfect for the festive season!

 It was inspired by my Strawberry Trifle recipe, but this one is a slightly more Christmassy version!

-I absolutely love the combination of the sweet and slightly boozy cherry jelly, gorgeously rich chocolate custard, and light, fluffy coconut whipped cream.
+I absolutely love the combination of the sweet cherry jelly, gorgeously rich chocolate custard, and light, fluffy coconut whipped cream.

 The bottom layer starts with a tin of cherries in syrup, then all you need to do is add some agar to turn it into a jelly.